rohanleach4/Accessibility-Compendium/README.md

 Semantically correct sites are going to be lighter in weight (most, if not all of the functionality is done for you), better for mobile ands probably, although I am loathed to say this, better for SEO.

 ## Please don’t …
-Yes, everybody understands that you don’t like the ‘fuzzy blue outline’ that surrounds an element when it is in focus in Chrome, etc. but please don’t remove it (or if you have to, replace it with the same outline, in another colour).
+Everybody understands that you don’t like the ‘fuzzy blue outline’ that surrounds an element when it is in focus in Chrome, etc. but please don’t remove it (or if you have to, replace it with the same outline, in another colour).
 Without this, nobody can see where they are tabbing and … well … it’s just naughty.

 ## Testing